Back to School Supply Drive: August 22-24 from noon - 4 p.m. | Drop off location: LWSD Resource Center. View flyer for more information.

 School will dismiss at regular times unless otherwise announced.

 Parents always have the option to keep their student home if they believe it is unsafe.If there is snow and schools remains open or start late, the transportation department may decide to use snow routes.
 These routes enable buses to eliminate short sections of their routes that may be unsafe in snow or icy conditions.
-Postcards are sent to families of bus riders in November with information about your snow route bus stop.
+Postcards are sent to families of bus riders in November only if there are stop changes or a significant change in the time from the regular route.

 In case of a major earthquake while students are on a school bus, drivers will receive specific instructions via radio.
 If they are going to school, drivers will continue to pick up students on their routes and deliver them to school.
 If roads limit travel, students will be transported to the nearest school.
 If an earthquake hits when buses are transporting children home from school, drivers will return to the school they came from or to the closest school.
 Children will stay at school until parents or designees arrive.
 Call your school for more information about its earthquake plan.